 - 8.2.1.
 The housing requirement for the Borough contained in the TVBRLP (2011-2029) is a minimum of 10,584 homes.
 The Local Plan does not provide a specific housing needs figure for Charlton.
-However, the Settlement Hierarchy set out in Policy COM2 classifies Charlton as a key service centre, and given this categorisation Charlton might be expected to support strategic development allocations.
+However, the Settlement Hierarchy set out in Policy COM2 classifies Charlton as a key service centre and given this categorisation Charlton might be expected to support strategic development allocations.
 The policy allows for strategic allocations, windfalls, replacement dwellings and community-led developments.
 The Local Plan does not set out any strategic allocations for Charlton. - 8.2.2.
 A Housing Needs Assessment (HNA) was commissioned and produced by AECOM.
 The report uses a four-step approach in accordance with the latest National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG).
 This sets out that the indicative figure for a neighbourhood area "should take into account factors such as the latest evidence of local housing need, the population of the neighbourhood area and the most recently available planning strategy of the planning authority."
-This results in a housing needs figure of 16 dwellings per annum or 292 dwellings over the Neighbourhood Plan period. - 8.2.3.
-From this, the past completions between 2011 and 2017 need to be deducted, which with the Goch Way site and other developments would be reduced to 200 dwellings in the Parish over the remaining Plan period.
-Clearly, as a settlement with only 853 dwellings, a 34% increase in housing would be significant change within this short Plan period.
+This results in a housing needs figure of 16 dwellings per annum or 292 dwellings over the Local Plan period. - 8.2.3.
+From this, the past completions between 2011 and 2017 need to be deducted, which with the Goch Way site and other developments would be reduced to 200 dwellings in the Parish over the remaining Local Plan period.
+However, as a settlement with only 853 dwellings, a 34% increase in housing would be a significant change over a relatively short Local Plan period.
 This is in stark contrast to the majority of villages of this size, where a 5-10% increase is more normal. - 8.2.4.
 AECOM also recommended that the parish discuss the contents and conclusions of their report with TVBC with a view to agreeing and formulating draft housing policies.
-It acknowledges that a final figure should include the views of TVBC, local residents, relevant stakeholders, site constraints and capacity (as identified in the SHLAA/SHELAA - see below for more details).
+It acknowledges that a final figure should include the views of TVBC, local residents, relevant stakeholders, site constraints and capacity (as identified in the SHLAA/SHELAA see below for more details).
 Further consideration has been given to the figure in view of this recommendation. - 8.2.5.
-The community wishes to remain a village and not be part of Andover.
+The community wishes to remain a village and be distinct from Andover.
 Charlton's proximity to Andover drives its classification as a Key Service Centre in the Local Plan.
-But this is illusory and the settlement itself is very much characterised as a rural village with only limited facilities in the village centre. - 8.2.6.
-In community consultation events and the Parish survey, residents generally support positive development within the Parish.
-The original survey concluded that 100 to 250 new homes should be the maximum over the next 20 years.
-More recent public engagements, have taken the Goch Way development (which is near completion) into account to leave a remaining figure of around 50 new homes over the period of the Plan.
+However, the settlement itself is very much characterised as a rural village with only limited facilities in the village centre to support the large growth in population. - 8.2.6.
+In community consultation events and the Parish Survey, residents generally support positive development at a level that is sustainable within the Plan Area.
+The original survey concluded that 100 to 250 new homes should be the maximum over the CNP period.
+Taking the Goch Way development and completions to date into account, in excess of 90 homes have been completed already.
+The plan proposes that an allocation of a further 50 homes plus ongoing windfall development would take the total provision in the plan period to around 150 dwellings or approximately a 17% growth rate over the existing housing stock in the Plan Area.
+TVBC has confirmed that this housing provision rate is acceptable and in general conformity with the strategic housing provision set out in the TVBRLP. - 8.2.7.
+In addition to allocating land for approximately 50 dwellings, further appropriate windfall sites within the built-up area are likely to come forward during the Plan period.